abol-hasan/Plantdisease_tensorflow_fastAPI_tfserving_Docker/README.md

 and the model saved of potato_disease.ipynb in which by run it and giving one photo , you receive predicted label and confidence of it.

-In tfserving_fatAPI_Docker, you can find docker compose file.
+In tfserving_fatAPI_Docker folder, you can find docker compose file.
 By runing docker-compose up and docker push abzaman/tfsfastapi:tagname, you have the program ready to use and by uploading one photo, you receive label and confidence of it. you can pull image docker under this url: